 The idea for this post came to me during the middle a recent severe exacerbation.
 Actually, it was the same exacerbation that put me in the hospital for 12 days, for which I am still recovering.

-Foremost on my mind during one of these really bad flares is the question….how bad will it get?
-Is this exacerbation going to escalate to the point where I need hospital care?
-If I don’t go in, will this be the one that kills me?
-After all, 5,000 people in this country still die every year from asthma.
-Many of them before they get to a hospital.
+Foremost on my mind during an asthma excerbation is the question….how bad will it get?
+Is this flare going to escalate to the point where I need hospital care?
+If I don’t go in, will I end up on a ventilator, will this be the one that kills me?
+After all, 4,000 people in this country alone still die of this stupid disease every year, most of them before they make it to a hospital.

-Like most severe asthmatics, I tend to downplay or ignore the severity of my symptoms for as long as possible, because I know the unpleasantries in store for me if I end up in the slammer, ie blood gas sticks, IV insertions, bipap masks, etc. But in doing so, am I playing asthma Russian roulette?
+Like most chronic asthmatics, I tend to downplay or even ignore the severity of my symptoms for as long as possible, because I know the unpleasantries in store for me if I end up in the slammer(ie blood gas sticks, IV insertions, bipap masks, etc.) But in procrastinating, am I playing asthma Russian roulette?
 Should I go in at the first sign of trouble, or should I try to tough it out and hope it gets better on it’s own?
+Should I call my doctor or an advise Nurse?
+Should I check the web to see what other people do?

 You know, I was going to reply to this, then realized I'm getting more than enough for my own blog post (around when I started the third paragraph) and decided to make it a blog entry.
 XD Hopefully, I'll have it up and coherent tonight (spelling is no guarantee because my dominant eye's a bit messed up from the cellulitis and I can't see too well out of it at the moment – good news is I shouldn't lose sight permanently from this).